ceo-py/Ipizza/ReadMe.md

 - **User Accounts**: Users can create accounts and log in to access additional features, such as order history and personalized preferences.

-- **Order Tracking**: Customers can track the status of their orders, providing them with real-time updates on their delivery or pick-up.

 - **Admin Panel**: The application provides an admin panel for restaurant staff to manage the menu, process orders, and view sales data.

 - **Responsive Design**: The web application is built with a responsive design, ensuring a seamless experience across various devices, including desktops, tablets, and mobile phones.